 Hass.io rates every add-on based on the wanted rights.
 An add-on with a rating of 6 is very secure.
 If an add-on has a rating of 1, you shouldn't run this add-on unless you are 100% sure that you can trust the source.

 For access to Hass.io API you need define a role or you run in default mode.
 This is only required for Hass.io API not Home Assistant proxy.
-Any of the role have also the default API calls inheret for that are no settings are required.
+Any of the roles already have access to the default API calls, and do not require any additional settings.